yoyanni/LibraryOfAlexandria/Java/Spring Certified Professional/! - Summary/7 - JDBC & JdbcTemplate.md

 #### What is the RowMapper?

 Spring provides a `RowMapper` interface for mapping a single row of a ResultSet to an object.
-- It can be used for both sing and multiple row queries
+- It can be used for both single and multiple row queries
 - Parameter can be provided to define the return-type.

 [[2 - Working with ResultSets using Callbacks#RowMapper for mapping a row|Example]]